Understanding Caregiver Burnout

 Fun Fact: Essential oil molecules reach the brain within 22 seconds.
 In 2 minutes, they can be found in the bloodstream and within 20 minutes they can work themselves deep down to the cellular level to support the well-being functions of the body and mind.
 Powerful aren’t they??

-Natural Remedies to try during cancer treatment post for more information.
+Check out my Natural Remedies to try during cancer treatment post for more information.